tripathi456/gvisor-based-python-repl/README.md

 A secure, isolated Python REPL (Read-Eval-Print Loop) environment for executing untrusted code in LLM-based workflows.

-## Introduction

-This project provides a secure execution environment for running Python code in the context of Large Language Model (LLM) applications.
-It leverages gVisor, a container sandbox technology, to create an isolated execution environment that protects the host system from potentially malicious or unintended code execution.

-The primary goal is to enable safe execution of user-provided or LLM-generated code while maintaining strong security boundaries.
-This is particularly important in AI applications where models might generate or execute code that could potentially harm the underlying system.

-## Architecture

-The system consists of several key components:

-1. **TCP Server**: A Python TCP server that accepts code execution requests and maintains stateful sessions.
-2. **Docker Container**: Provides containerization for the Python environment.
-3. **gVisor Runtime**: Adds an additional layer of isolation by intercepting and filtering system calls.

-The architecture follows a defense-in-depth approach, with multiple layers of isolation to prevent security breaches.

-## File Descriptions

-- `server.py`: The main Python file that implements a TCP server which executes Python code sent via TCP connections.
-It maintains stateful sessions with unique IDs, allowing variables and functions defined in one execution to be available in subsequent executions within the same session.
-- `run.sh`: A shell script that runs the Python server inside a Docker container using gVisor's runsc runtime for isolation.
-It mounts the server.py file into the container and exposes port 8000.
-- `test.sh`: A shell script that runs the test_tcp.py script to test the server.
-- `test_tcp.py`: A Python script that tests the TCP server by connecting to it, sending Python code to execute, and demonstrating session persistence.
-- `.gitignore`: A configuration file that specifies files to be ignored by version control.

 ## Setup Instructions

 ### Prerequisites